A range of services are available to health practitioners registered to practise in Australia.

 Renew your registration

 You can renew your registration online.
-On behalf of the National Boards, AHPRA will send renewal reminders to all health practitioners.
+AHPRA will send email renewal reminders to all health practitioners on behalf of the National Boards.
 Look out for these reminders as confirmation that online renewal is open.
-Note: practitioners with limited or provisional registration cannot renew online because there are extra information requirements.
+Practitioners with limited or provisional registration cannot renew online because extra information is required.

-For a registration renewal FAQ visit the website of your National Board after receiving your reminder to renew.
+For a registration renewal FAQ visit the website of your National Board.

 Certificates of Registration

-The National Law provides for the issuing of Certificates of Registration following certain events in a health practitioner’s registration lifecycle.
-AHPRA will issue a hard copy Certificate of Registration following approval of applications for initial registration.
+The National Law provides for the issuing of Certificates of Registration following certain events during the period in which a health practitioner is registered.
+A hard copy Certificate of Registration is issued by AHPRA following approval of applications for initial registration or annually at renewal.

-Practitioners can opt out of receiving hard copy certificates and AHPRA provides all practitioners with the ability to generate a point in time electronic copy of the Certificate of Registration.
-This free service is available via the Health Practitioner Online Services along with the ability to update contact details and apply for renewal of registration.
+Practitioners can download a PDF copy of the Certificate of Registration.
+This free service is available using AHPRA’s online services along with the ability to update contact details and apply for renewal of registration.

 - Click on the 'Download registration certificate' link below your registration details (view example).